formlio/forml/docs/tutorials/titanic/lifecycle.rst

 Development Life Cycle
 ----------------------

-1. Change directory to the root of the :file:`forml-tutorial-titanic` project working copy.
+1. Change the directory to the root of the :file:`forml-tutorial-titanic` project working copy.
 2. Let's first run all the :ref:`defined operator unit tests <titanic-pipeline-tests>` to confirm the project is in a good shape: